 There are three parks I know of that you might never know had a mile or more of hiking hidden in them.
 Robinswood Park – near Bellevue College.
 Here’s a trail map, with one of our favorite trails through the woods marked out on it.
 Ardmore Park – near Microsoft.
 Zumdieck is just north of downtown, and has a nice little loop through the woods.
 These are all great hikes for younger kids – I’ve done them with many three year olds, also good for elders who aren’t looking for an endurance hike.
 All three have playgrounds.

-If you want a more challenging, straight up the hill in the woods hike, try the Weowna Park Trail up hill from Lake Sammamish.
+If you want a more challenging, straight uphill in the woods hike, try the Weowna Park Trail up hill from Lake Sammamish.

 Crowded Parks – may want to avoid

-Avoid Downtown Bellevue Park – it’s often crowded – leave this to the folks who live downtown and may not have cars.
+Avoid Downtown Bellevue Park – it’s often crowded on sunny days – leave this to the folks who live downtown and may not have cars.
 Same thing for Crossroads Park, which can be crowded and is in another neighborhood where lots of folks don’t have cars to take them to other options.
 I would leave Bridle Trails for the horse folks to get the outings that they and their animals need.
-I would avoid the barn area at Kelsey Creek park which may be more crowded, but there is a nice .9 mile walking trail there, which should be fine.
+I would avoid the barn area at Kelsey Creek park which may be more crowded (and may be closed), but there is a nice .9 mile walking trail there, which should be fine.

 OO Denny – north of Juanita, near the Kenmore border.
 Nice beach area.
 (There’s a playground there.)
 What many people don’t notice is that on the other side of the road, up the hill, there’s a few miles of fabulous wooded trails (here’s a trail map with points of interest).
 It’s a pretty challenging steep climb, but beautiful.
 When we went on a beautiful day in late April, we hiked two hours, and passed maybe 20 people.